PiFM – Best of Nano-IR and Scanning Near-Field Optical Microscopy

 Hyperspectral Nano-IR Imaging

 hyPIR (hyperspectral infrared PiFM) images consist of (n x n) pixels of PiFM spectra.
 Due to the sensitivity of PiFM, a nanoscale hyPIR image with 128 x 128 pixels can be generated in about an hour.
 It is a powerful way to analyze unknown samples.
-See the hyPIR movies of surface phonon polariton (SPP) on hexagonal boron nitride (hBN) and a chemical map of shale.
+See the hyPIR movie of surface phonon polariton (SPP) on hexagonal boron nitride (hBN).